sallyakuffo/Projects/_posts/2020-04-30-shiny-app-project.markdown

 date:   2020-04-30 5:12:12
 ---

-This app was created for all the to all the movie lovers out there who would like to take a trip and experience the actual locations of movie scenes.
-The best part of watching a really great TV show or movie is to be transported to all of the fantastic locations the actors and crew get to travel to.Let's take a trip to Australia and discover Port Adelaide.
+The best part of watching a really great TV show or movie is wishing you could be transported to all of the fantastic locations the actors and crew get to travel to.Let's take a trip to Australia and discover Port Adelaide.
+This app was created for all the all the movie lovers out there who would like to take a trip and experience the actual locations of movie scenes.

 View the app **[here]( https://sallyakuffo.shinyapps.io/Shiny_Assignment_Sally_Akuffo/)**